ranjansil/Data-Analysis-with-Python/README.md

 # Data-Analysis-with-Python
 Netflix movies and TV shows data analysis
-Data analysis for Netflix Movies and TV Shows

 1. Data Loading and Inspection:
 •	After loading the data in the panda’s data frame, I used the head function to show the first few rows of the data so that I get more insight about the dataset.
 •	 I then checked for null values and found quite a few of them.
 So, I used the drop command to drop all the null values.
 But this was not a good idea.
 Let’s discuss it in data exploration.